Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 In some cases, other treatments may be needed.
 Common procedures for internal haemorrhoids are:

-- Infrared treatment (photocoagulation) — uses infrared light to burn away your haemorrhoids.
+- Infrared treatment (photocoagulation) — uses infrared light to shrink haemorrhoids.

 - Rubber band ligation (banding) — uses a tight elastic band which is placed around your haemorrhoid to cut off its blood supply.
 This causes the haemorrhoid to fall off and be passed out of the body.

 - Injection (sclerotherapy) — where a chemical is injected into your haemorrhoid.
 This numbs the pain, stops any bleeding and causes your haemorrhoid to shrink.
-It's often used when a haemorrhoid is too small to use a rubber band.
+It is often used when a haemorrhoid is too small to use a rubber band.

 Less often, a surgical procedure called haemorrhoidectomy may be needed for more severe haemorrhoids.
 Here, an operation is carried out under general anaesthetic to remove your haemorrhoids.